HammadRashid1997/QA-RoadMap/README.md

 - Do no engage yourself in learning multiple items simultaneously.
 This will lead to a havoc and you might end up losing interest in SQA 😔
 - Always remember, "Slow and steady wins the race."
 Utilize your time in understanding the concepts instead of completing the journey.
 - Try to explore new things during your learning phase.
 Try to think out of the box and learn new things.
 You can always use Google, ChatGPT or even manuals and books to learn anything you want.

-- Remember this is not the end.
-Always strive hard to learn more!
+### Remember this is not the end.
+Always strive hard to learn more and you will succeed always.
+Happy Learning!